-So perhaps the people staging Holmes’ showdown with Mike Tyson could be forgiven for thinking it wasn’t a match-up worthy of exposure on closed-circuit or pay-per-view, instead opting to air it on HBO.
+So perhaps those staging Holmes’ showdown with Mike Tyson could be forgiven for thinking it wasn’t a match-up worthy of exposure on closed-circuit or pay-per-view, opting instead to air it on HBO.
 After all, Holmes was old, unpopular and had been out of action for almost two years.
 And surely it was a foregone conclusion that Tyson, easily the most impressive heavyweight anyone had seen in years, would dispose of Larry with little difficulty.
 Tyson vs Holmes was an intriguing match-up, but it lacked mass appeal.
 Right?

 Others would eventually take advantage of Tyson’s shortcomings, but in fact this was Iron Mike’s peak.
 His unique blend of power, quickness and ferocity would never be more potent.
 At the opening bell, Holmes appeared startled by Tyson’s speed as the young champion bore in and unleashed wicked shots to the body.
 Forcing the former champion to continually backpedal and clinch, Tyson gave Larry no time to set himself, no chance to find his rhythm.
 The veteran tried in vain to land a big uppercut or right hand to get Mike’s respect, but his timing was woefully off.

 The pattern continued in the second: Tyson pressing, landing to the body, Holmes retreating and clinching, even scurrying out of harm’s way to avoid being cornered.
 In the third, Holmes started timing the young upstart a bit better and landed a sharp right hand and a few uppercuts on the inside, but Tyson remained the more effective fighter, his two-fisted assault forcing Larry to clinch again and again.
-Tyson had won the opening three rounds but he appeared frustrated with the constant holding and wrestling as he got in a blatant low blow near the end of the third and a left hook after the bell.
+But while Tyson had won the opening three rounds, he appeared frustrated with the constant holding and wrestling as he got in a blatant low blow near the end of the third and a left hook after the bell.